Know your Pi models

 - Download the "Noobs" files and unzip them

-- Put the bunch of files at the root of the SD card
+- The zip file will contains a lot of files and folders.
+Put all of these at the root of the SD card.

-- While you're at it, create a blank file called just "ssh" in the root of the SD card along with the other files i.e.
+- While you're at it, save a new blank file called just "ssh" in the root of the SD card along with the other files (i.e.

 Powering on the first time